Mindless habits add weight

 Hitting the road without a plan

-When you’re driving and your stomach starts rumbling—and your favorite fast-food joint is feet away from the off ramp—odds are all too high that you’ll pull over.
+When you’re driving and your stomach starts rumbling—and your favourite fast-food joint is feet away from the off ramp—odds are all too high that you’ll pull over.
 “You’re going to end up eating something you’ll be sorry for later,” says Karen Ansel, a registered dietitian and spokesperson for the American Dietetic Association.
-Make sure you’re prepared for any roadtrip with healthy snacks like fruit, veggies, trail mix, and granola.
+Make sure you’re prepared for any road trip with healthy snacks like fruit, veggies, trail mix, and granola.
 Or plan when and where you’ll eat ahead of time.
 Savvy dieters count coolers and thermoses as smart investments.